mulmopro/battery_porescale/README.md

 - geometric_details.txt : this file is divided by three columns, separated by spaces (' ').
 The first is the variable name, the second is the variable value with the corresponding unit of measure enclosed in square brackets and, the last column is the variable description, enclosed by double quotation marks (" ").
 This file contains the geometrical parameters of the electrode, such as height, width, depth and, separator thikness.
 - operative_conditions.txt : this file has a formatting similar to the geometrical_details.txt but it contains the operative conditions to run the simulation, such as, for example, the discharge current.
 - chemico_physical_parameters.txt : this file has a formatting similar to the previous two and it contains all the chemical-physical constants necessary to run the simulation.
 - setup.txt : this last file contains some impostation needed by the script, such as tollerance values or the simulation time step.
+From this file you can also decide whether to have the code automatically generate the mesh ("Automatic == yes"), and with what level of refinement (e.g. "Refinement level (1=Extremely fine; 9=Extremely coarse) == 4").

 ### Running: